xrdocs/8000/_blogs/cisco-8608-architecture.md

-There are three different Redundant MPAs in Cisco 8608.
+**86-MPA-14H2FH-M**
-The first MPA is the 86-MPA-14H2FH-M. This MPA can be inserted into any slot (slot 0 to slot 7) of the chassis without any restriction.
+86-MPA-14H2FH-M can be inserted into any slot (slot 0 to slot 7) of the chassis without any restriction.
 This MPA is a pluggable card that provides 16 interface ports for a maximum total bandwidth of 1.6 Tbps that can support up to:

 - 16 ports of QSFP 100 GbE modules (Default), or
 - 2 ports of QSFP-DD 400 GbE modules and 14 ports of QSFP
 When port 0 has a 400G QSFP-DD, then the other three ports (2, 3, 4) cannot be used.
 Similarly, when port 1 has a 400G QSFP-DD, then the other three ports (5, 6, 7) cannot be used.